Illustration of a man doing a barbell bench press

 There’s even some research showing that the dumbbell and barbell bench press both stimulate the sides of your shoulders (side delts).
 However, they aren’t the limiting factor, and so they won’t see very much growth.

 The bench press works your triceps, but not nearly as hard as your chest and shoulders.
-We’ll go into more detail below, but if we look at a recent study comparing chest and triceps growth, we see that the bench press stimulates about twice as much growth in our chests as it does in our triceps:
+We’ll go into more detail below, but as we explain in this article, the bench press is about twice as good for your chest as your triceps.

 There are some other muscles that can be worked by the bench press, too.
 If you drive your head back into the bench, you may find that it helps to bulk up your neck.
 And if you flex your spinal erectors to create a sturdy arch, you may find that it helps you build a thicker back.
 But the main muscles that the bench press works are your chest, shoulders, and triceps.